Science-Adventurers/game-frontend/README.md

 * [Peter Rhodes](https://github.com/denesnori)

 ### Who?
-Our app is created for children, young people and fun seeking adults who are visting the science museum.
+Our app is created for children, young people and fun-loving adults who are visting the science museum.

 We have designed this MVP with this primary user story:
-As a young person in the digital age, I want an app to explore a museum so that I can have fun while exploring.
+'As a young person in the digital age, I want an app to explore a museum so that I can have fun while exploring.'

 ### What?